moveworks/developer-docs/plugins/jira-open-epics/README.md

   ![Screenshot 2024-12-10 at 4.05.44 PM.png](Check%20Open%20Epics%20eed349af481e4c09819d9f8fe6e27824/Screenshot_2024-12-10_at_4.05.44_PM.png)

-### Publishing Plugins
+## **Step 3: Publish Workflow to Plugin**

 - Head over to the `Compound Actions` tab and click on the kebab menu ( `︙` )
-- Next, click on `Publish as Plugin`
+- Next, click on `Publish Workflow to Plugin`
 - First, verify your Plugin **Name** & **Short description** .
 This is autofilled from the name & description of your compound action.

   ![Screenshot 2024-12-10 at 4.10.56 PM.png](Check%20Open%20Epics%20eed349af481e4c09819d9f8fe6e27824/Screenshot_2024-12-10_at_4.10.56_PM.png)

-- Next, decide if you want to check the User consent required before execution? checkbox.
-This will ask the user to confirm all of their slot values before executing to plugin and is considered a best practice to enable.
+- Next, consider whether to select the `User consent required before execution?` checkbox.
+Enabling this option prompts the user to confirm all slot values before executing the plugin, which is widely regarded as a best practice.

   ![Screenshot 2024-12-10 at 4.10.56 PM copy.png](Check%20Open%20Epics%20eed349af481e4c09819d9f8fe6e27824/Screenshot_2024-12-10_at_4.10.56_PM_copy.png)